muldos/docker-edge-warmup/README.md

 # docker-edge-warmup
-Warmu up cache demo at the edge using webook and  Jfrog rest api
+Warm up cache demo at the edge using webook and  Jfrog rest api